 When your client is outlining the terms of your role on the project, remember that the working relationship goes both ways.
 As much as it’s important that you establish a thorough understanding of what your client wants from you, you need to help the client understand what to expect from your partnership.

-The anticipated date when you’ll be able to deliver the
+- The anticipated date when you’ll be able to deliver the finished files

 - If you’re recording a long-form project, make your client aware of any impending appointments, vacations, or any other commitments that may impact your completion date